-Each display on the screen will list the program name, the version, and the controller model, followed by either "NO DRIVE SELECTED" or "DRIVE 0 (or 1) SELECTED."
+Each display on the screen will list the program name, the version, and the controller model, followed by either "NO DRIVE SELECTED" or "DRIVE O (or 1) SELECTED."
 The main formatter menu will appear next.
-The logo is shown in the first example, below, but is omitted in the subsequent examples after the Main Formatter Menu.
 The ESDI convention of numbering drives is 1-7; the DU driver convention is 0-6.